That Keep Them Feeling Trapped, Resentful & Feeling Disconnected From Their Partner

 - Many more…

-It happens for many reasons, but as you try to take care of everyone else, you do less and less for yourself and, over time, you end up being last in the quest to make sure everyone else is OK.
+It happens for many reasons, but as you try to take care of everyone else, you do less and less for yourself and, over time, you end up being last in the quest to make sure everyone else is okay.

 This is definitely a recipe for disaster, as the less you do for your own well being, the less you have to give, much less function well in your life.